campaignmonitor/createsend-ruby/README.md

 cs = CreateSend::CreateSend.new auth
 clients = cs.clients
 ```

-If you choose not to use [omniauth-createsend](https://github.com/campaignmonitor/omniauth-createsend), you'll need to get access tokens for your users by following the instructions included in the Campaign Monitor API [documentation](http://www.campaignmonitor.com/api/getting-started/#authenticating_with_oauth).

 All OAuth tokens have an expiry time, and can be renewed with a corresponding refresh token.
 If your access token expires when attempting to make an API call, the `CreateSend::ExpiredOAuthToken` exception will be raised, so your code should handle this.
 Here's an example of how you could do this: